2. Map Page

 In order for the moving map modes to work, the iPad needs to know your GPS position, which means you need to have the iPad’s Location Services turned on.
 When you tap the Map Mode button and transition into one of the moving map modes, the map will recenter and place your aircraft symbol in the centre of the screen (North Up mode), or in the bottom third of the screen (Track Up mode).

-In North Up mode a North pointer appears inside the map mode button showing the direction of magnetic North.
+In Track Up mode a North pointer appears inside the map mode button showing the direction of magnetic North.
 You may pan or zoom the screen to wherever you want and the tracking will continue with the offset and zoom you have selected.

 Radar